United States–Venezuela relations: United States interference allegations

 Chávez also claimed, during the coup's immediate aftermath, that the U.S. was still seeking his overthrow.
 On 6 October 2002, he stated that he had foiled a new coup plot, and on 20 October 2002, he stated that he had barely escaped an assassination attempt while returning from a trip to Europe.
 However, his administration failed to investigate or present conclusive evidence to that effect.
 During that period, the US Ambassador to Venezuela warned the Chávez administration of two potential assassination plots.

 Venezuela expelled US naval commander, John Correa, in January 2006.
 The Venezuelan government claimed Correa, an attaché at the US embassy, had been collecting information from low-ranking Venezuelan military officers.
 Chávez claimed he had infiltrated the US embassy and found evidence of Correa's spying.
 The US declared these claims "baseless" and responded by expelling Jeny Figueredo, the chief aid to the Venezuelan ambassador, to the US.
 Chávez promoted Figueredo to Deputy Foreign Minister to Europe.

-Hugo Chávez repeatedly alleged that the US had a plan, entitled Plan Balboa, to invade Venezuela.
+Chávez repeatedly alleged that the US had a plan, entitled Plan Balboa, to invade Venezuela.
 In an interview with Ted Koppel, Chávez stated "I have evidence that there are plans to invade Venezuela.
 Furthermore, we have documentation: how many bombers to overfly Venezuela on the day of the invasion, how many trans-Atlantic carriers, how many aircraft carriers..."
 Neither President Chávez nor officials of his administration ever presented such evidence.
 The US denied the allegations, saying that Plan Balboa was a military simulation carried out by Spain.

 On 20 February 2005, Chávez reported that the U.S. had plans to have him assassinated; he stated that any such attempt would result in an immediate cessation of U.S.-bound Venezuelan petroleum shipments.